 That night, Yugi sent Atem a message.

-"I went to Kaiba Corporation today."
+"I went to Kaiba Corp today."

-"You saw Mokuba, I expect."
+"You saw Mokuba, didn't you?"

 "Yeah.
 He seemed well."